McDermott International: 2020 bankruptcy

 On January 21, 2020, McDermott announced that it had filed for Chapter 11 bankruptcy, cancelling all shares of common stock.

 The bankruptcy case was filed as prepackaged restructuring in the United States District Court for the Southern District of Texas and includes the parent company, McDermott International, Inc. and 247 affiliated companies.
 The primary case is identified as case number 20-30336.

 In June 2020, McDermott was released from Chapter 11 bankruptcy.

 Marine fleet

-As of 2018, the company had a number of marine vessels.
+As of 2025, the company had eight marine vessels.